 I travelled on buses out of Hobart destined for Bicheno, Port Arthur and Geeveston and all places along the way.
 It made me aware of how essential a comprehensive bus service is to the people of Tasmania.
 People travelling on the buses included workers, shoppers, tourists, students and lots of school kids.

-When I boarded the 6.35am out of Triabunna I was amazed by the sprinkling of bleary-eyed students that were already on the bus.
+When I boarded the 6:35am out of Triabunna I was amazed by the sprinkling of bleary-eyed students that were already on the bus.
 Maybe they travelled from Swansea?
-I couldn’t imagine travelling at this unearthly hour to attend school!
+I could not imagine travelling at that unearthly hour to attend school.

 Tassielink Drivers Leading the Way

 In wet conditions on a difficult stretch of road up to the wee stop in Buckland, Nicole (the driver) was ensuring my safety and well-being.
 All I had to do was sit and relax.
-She told me that all you needed was a Medium Rigid to drive a bus and I instantly thought that I might have to increase my dose of Viagra!
+She told me that all you needed was a medium rigid licence to drive a similar Tassielink bus.

 As for my nomination for the Tassielink Driver of the Year Award I had to choose Wally.
 How popular is this man?
 From the back of the bus I heard “Come on Wally.
 Faster.
 Don’t let them overtake you”.
 The school kids love him.
 He’s from Campbell Town and drives buses for something to do.
 The old bus he was driving needed a good kicking as it missed the gear on several occasions.
 Maybe it needs some attention in the new workshop.